 Jerry Mischak is Senior Critic in Painting at Rhode Island School of Design.
 He received his BFA from RISD and his MFA from University of Wisconsin/Madison.
 He has exhibited his work extensively both nationally and internationally, with recent exhibitions at the Palmer Museum at Penn State University, Islip Art Museum, Pavel Zoubok Gallery and Jim Kempner Fine Art in New York.

-Summer 2015 tuition and fees are not yet available.
+Summer 2015 tuition and fees will be available soon.

 Cost includes tuition, housing, partial board, program- and course-related field trips, and emergency travel assistance coverage.
-Visit the program cost page for an estimated program budget for Summer 2014, including cost of living expenses for Summer 2014.
+To get an idea of past program costs, visit the estimated program cost page for the Summer 2014 program, including cost of living expenses.
 Limited financial aid is available for Brown students.